2016, Vol. 3 Issue 5, Part B

 Pages: 130-136 | 718 Views 15 Downloads

 How to cite this article:

 Kefi AS, Mumba CD, Mupenda N, Kujila GM and Chilongo R. Sex - dependent condition factor and index of preponderance of Oreochromis andersonii (Castelnau, 1861) Fed with artificial feed in fertilized ponds.
+International Journal of Fauna and Biological Studies.
 2016; 3(5): 130-136.